drnsmith/PM-London-Pollution/README.md

 ```bash
    pip install -r requirements.txt
 ```
+---
+### **Productisation**
+The **PM10 Pollution Prediction Platform** can be developed into a **real-time air quality monitoring system** that helps policymakers, environmental agencies, and smart city initiatives to predict and mitigate pollution levels efficiently.
+By integrating live weather data, IoT sensors, and geospatial analytics, the platform can provide **dynamic pollution forecasts** with **automated alerting systems** for at-risk areas.
+The predictive insights can be visualised via an **interactive dashboard** or integrated into existing **environmental monitoring frameworks**.

+### **Monetisation**
+This platform can be monetised through **subscription-based SaaS licensing**, where government agencies, urban planners, and environmental research firms access **customised pollution forecasts and analytics**.
+Additionally, an **API-based model** can allow businesses, smart cities, and IoT startups to integrate real-time pollution predictions into their platforms.
+Other revenue streams include **data sales for climate researchers**, premium **consulting services**, and **corporate ESG compliance tools** that help companies assess and mitigate their environmental footprint.

+---

 ### Contributing
 Contributions are welcome!
 If you have ideas or improvements to share, please follow these steps: